elasticdeeplearning/edl/README.md

 kubectl describe ThirdPartyResource training-job
 ```

-if there is no error returned, this means your training-job TPR is successfully created.
+if there is no error returned, that means your training-job TPR is successfully created.

 ### Deploy EDL controller

-EDL is supposed to run as a docker images to run in the Kubernetes cluster in most of the case, but it's always possible to run the EDL binary outside the cluster along Kubernetes config file.
+EDL is supposed to run as a docker images to run in the Kubernetes cluster in most of the cases, but it's always possible to run the EDL binary outside the cluster along with Kubernetes config file.
 In this section we will assume that the EDL runs as docker image in the Kubernetes cluster.

 Before we get to the docker image part, we recommend running the EDL controller within a Kubernetes namespace, which provides better isolation among apps.
 By default, the EDL runs under namespace "paddlecloud".
 To create it, run the following command if you don't have it created.